JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

   - Name each of them something easy to remember.
     - For example "*Domain Controller*" and "*Client1*"
   - Select the correct ISO image from wherever they are on your disk
-    - (You should have downloaded to your Desktop)
+    - (You should have downloaded it to your Desktop)
   - Click ""Next""

 ![Screenshot](https://github.com/JonaiSerrano/project-screenshots-private/blob/main/Screenshot%202025-09-08%20151900.png?raw=true)